 - Evidence In search of hard evidence to prove the existence of big foot.

-- Sea Monsters Encounters with strange sea serpent creatures in North America.
+- Sea Encounters Face to face with strange sea serpent creatures in North America.

-- Colossal Monsters Legends of fisherman capturing abnormally large sea animals.
+- Colossal Monsters Legends of fishermen capturing abnormally large sea animals.

 - Dragons Fossil record may indicate where dragons originated.

 - Bigfoot & Wildman Theory of bigfoot as a flesh and blood relative of our ancestors.